-My research focuses media industries convergences, particularly legacy media institutions’ use of ‘new’ technology in content strategy.
+My research focuses media industries convergences, particularly legacy media institutions’ use of “new” technology in content strategy.
 Sites of inquiry include film and television production and promotion; digital distribution; multiplatform content; streaming video and podcasts; social platforms; and professional wrestling.
-I am particularly interested in ephemeral media — not just media institutions’ manipulation of temporality but also failed, discarded, and projects/content.
+I am particularly interested in ephemeral media—not just media companies’ manipulation of temporality but also failed, discarded, and projects.

 Review of John Tinnell, Actionable Media: Digital Communication Beyond the Desktop.
 New York: Oxford University Press, 2018.
 Convergence: The International Journal of Research Into New Media Technologies.
 Online first, July 1, 2019. https://doi.org/10.1177/1354856519856623.

 “WWE Network: The Disruption of Over-the-Top Distribution” (with Andrew Zolides).
 In From Networks to Netflix: A Guide to Changing Channels, edited by Derek Johnson, 385-394.
 New York: Routledge, 2018.

 “From Social TV to TV on Social: Original Content Comes to Facebook and Twitter.”
 Transformative Works and Cultures 26 (2018). https://doi.org/10.3983/twc.2018.1291.

 “‘Great Shows, Thanks to You’: From Participatory Culture to ‘Quality TV’ in Amazon’s Pilot Season.”
 Television & New Media 18.5 (2017): 441-458. https://doi.org/10.1177/1527476416667817.

 The Age of Netflix: Critical Essays on Streaming Media, Digital Delivery, and Instant Access (co-editor with Myc Wiatrowski).
 Jefferson, NC: McFarland & Company, 2017.